 We talk about sinking lines, the Teeny Nymph and a bunch of other tips and great stories about how Jim has caught so many fish species over the years on the fly he originated – the teeny nymph fly.

-Click Here to listen to the Audio Interview:
+Click Below to listen to the Interview with Jim Teeny:

 Show Notes from Jim Teeny Interview: